RFK Racing in the NASCAR Cup Series: Car No. 17 history

 On September 25, Roush Fenway Racing announced that they will part ways with Stenhouse at the end of the season, with Chris Buescher replacing him in the 2020 season.

 Buescher displayed more consistency in his finishes during the 2021 season, staying within the top-20 in the points standings.
 He finished second at the 2021 Coke Zero Sugar 400 at Daytona, but was disqualified when his car failed post-race inspection due to a rear sub-frame assembly violation.

-Buescher started the 2022 season with a 16th place finish at the 2022 Daytona 500.
+Buescher started the 2022 season with a 16th-place finish at the 2022 Daytona 500.
 He also scored top-10 finishes at Phoenix, Atlanta, and Dover, where he recorded his first career Cup Series pole.
 Buescher was forced to miss Gateway after testing positive for COVID-19; he was substituted with Zane Smith.
 A week later, Buescher returned to the No. 17 and finished second to Daniel Suárez at Sonoma.
 On June 28, crew chief Scott Graves was suspended for four races due to a tire and wheel loss at Nashville.
 Despite not making the playoffs, Buescher managed to score his second career win at the Bristol night race, snapping a 222 race winless streak and a five-year drought for the No. 17.

+Buescher began the 2023 season with a fourth place finish at the 2023 Daytona 500.
+He held off Denny Hamlin to win at Richmond to make his first playoff appearance since 2016.
+Buescher would go back-to-back for the first time in his career and win the next week's race at Michigan, the first time RFK Racing had won two consecutive races since Carl Edwards won the final two races of the 2010 season.
+He then scored his third win at the Daytona night race.

+Buescher started the 2024 season with an 18th place finish at the 2024 Daytona 500.
+At Kansas, Buesher finished second to Kyle Larson by 0.001 seconds - the closest finish in NASCAR Cup Series history.
+Despite missing the playoffs, Buescher won at Watkins Glen after Shane van Gisbergen brushed the wall near the Bus Stop on the final lap.

+Buescher started the 2025 season with a 10th place finish at the 2025 Daytona 500.
+Following the Kansas race, the No. 17 car was issued an L1 penalty after R&D discovered the reinforcement behind the front bumper foam exceeded two inches.
+As a result, the team was docked 60 owner and driver points, 5 playoff points, and fined US$75,000, and Graves was suspended for two races.